We are increasingly fluent in images with no handhold, images freighted with all the orphanhood in the world—fragments.

 if you think you understand this family, you are either fooling yourself or admitting that relationships of blood and love can be a great deal more complicated than is generally assumed or permitted.)

-acontinuation asked: Are your thoughts about Woody Allen any different now in the aftermath of Dylan Farrow's piece in the NYT?
+acontinuation said: Are your thoughts about Woody Allen any different now in the aftermath of Dylan Farrow's piece in the NYT?

 If you mean different from the last post about this, I don’t think I expressed any thoughts about him as a person.
 There I said that celebrity was so poisonous and so malignant that it could bend the focus of a rape accusation away from the victim’s injury and towards an audience’s own feelings of betrayal and indignation.
 Which is a terrible insult to any victim of sexual assault, both personally and in the larger, more insidious way it dilutes our understanding of people who have been raped.